 What Do The Peperomia Spikes and Blooms Look Like?

-Pepperomia plant flowers don’t have any special features, and they don’t resemble a flower.
+The Watermelon peperomia flower doesn’t have any special features, and it doesn’t resemble a flower.
 The flower stalks, also known as spikes, have two little stamens and pistils.

 You know your peperomia is blooming if you see spikes or inflorescences on the plant.